puttasaipranav/Data-Science/README.md

 # Data-Science
-All practices of data sciemce
+All practices of data science